 5.3.1 General

-5GC SBI APIs' Open API specification files shall comply with the OpenAPI specification [4] and with the present subclause 5.3.
+5GC SBI APIs' OpenAPI specification files shall comply with the OpenAPI specification [4] and with the present subclause 5.3.

-Each API shall be described in one Open API specification file contained in an Annex of the 3GPP specification that describes the corresponding API.
-In addition, 3GPP specifications may contain Open API specification file with common data types.
+Each API shall be described in one OpenAPI specification file contained in an Annex of the 3GPP specification that describes the corresponding API.
+In addition, 3GPP specifications may contain OpenAPI specification file with common data types.

-For the purpose of referencing (see subclause 5.3.6), it is assumed that each Open API specification file contained in a 3GPP specification is stored as separate physical file, that all Open API specification files are stored in the same directory on the local server, and that the files are named according to the conventions in subclause 5.3.6.
+For the purpose of referencing (see subclause 5.3.6), it is assumed that each OpenAPI specification file contained in a 3GPP specification is stored as separate physical file, that all OpenAPI specification files are stored in the same directory on the local server, and that the files are named according to the conventions in subclause 5.3.6.

-NOTE: Informative copies of all OpenAPI files contained in 3GPP technical specifications will be provided after each 3GPP CT/SA plenary cycle separately for each 3GPP release in a suitable directory on the 3GPP fileserver, e.g. http:/ftp.3gpp.org/Specs/2018-09/Rel-15/OpenAPI/.
+NOTE: Informative copies of all OpenAPI specification files contained in 3GPP technical specifications will be provided after each 3GPP CT/SA plenary cycle separately for each 3GPP release in a suitable directory on the 3GPP fileserver, e.g. http:/ftp.3gpp.org/Specs/2018-09/Rel-15/OpenAPI/.